neubig/nmt-tips/README.md

   wget http://phontron.com/lamtram/download/data-big.tar.gz
   tar -xzf data-big.tar.gz

 Try re-running experiments with this larger data set, and you will see that the accuracy gets significantly higher.
 In real NMT systems, it's common to use several million sentences (or more!) to achieve usable accuracies.
 Sometimes in these cases, you'll want to evaluate the accuracy of your system more frequently than when you reach the end of the corpus, so try specifying the `--eval_every NUM_SENTENCES` command, where `NUM_SENTENCES` is the number of sentences after which you'd like to evaluate on the data set.
+Also, it's highly recommended that you use a GPU for training when scaling to larger data and networks.

 ### Preprocessing

-One thing to note is that up until now, we've taken it for granted that our data is split into words and lower-cased.
+Also note that up until now, we've taken it for granted that our data is split into words and lower-cased.
 When you build an actual system, this will not be the case, so you'll have to perform these processes yourself.
 Here, for tokenization we're using:

 * English: [Moses](http://) (Koehn et al. 2008)
 * Japanese: [KyTea](http://phontron.com/kytea/) (Neubig et al. 2011)